Icinga/icingaweb2/doc/installation.md

 Finally visit Icinga Web 2 in your browser to access the setup wizard and complete the installation:
 `/icingaweb2/setup`.

-Paste the previously token and follow the steps on-screen.
+Paste the previously generated token and follow the steps on-screen.
 Then you are done here.

 ### <a id="web-setup-manual-from-source"></a> Icinga Web 2 Manual Setup